BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 </div>

 ## List Stores
 With the list of companies now available, your user can choose which store they want to make the service booking with.
-Find the store you want to use in the list to access the specific 'company-id' you need to use.

 ## List Services
 Once your user has chosen a location then you can list the services available at that location.
 This can be done with `GET https://<host>.bookingbug.com/api/v1/admin/<company-id>/services` method.
 This will return the service object.